 Alternatives to consider

-Crate & Barrel Lounge Deep: deep, sink-in comfort with a more tailored look
+- Crate & Barrel Lounge Deep: similar sink-in comfort with a more tailored look

-West Elm Harmony Modular: plush, deep seating with modular layout options
+- West Elm Harmony Modular: plush seating with modular layout options

 Pro Tips

-Use a small lumbar pillow to keep your lower back in a neutral curve during long movies.
+- Use a small lumbar pillow to keep your lower back in a more neutral position during long movies.

-Fluff and rotate cushions on a routine schedule so the sofa keeps its “pillowy” shape.
+- Fluff and rotate the cushions on a routine schedule so the sofa keeps its pillowy shape.

-Treat spills fast: blot first, then mild soap and water for tougher spots.
+- Treat spills fast: blot first, then use mild soap and water for anything that needs more cleanup.

-If you machine wash slipcovers, use cold water + gentle cycle, then hang dry.
+- If you machine wash the covers, use a cold, gentle cycle and hang them to dry.

-Avoid the dryer; heat can damage covers and create fit issues over time.
+- Avoid the dryer; heat can damage covers and change the fit over time.

-Measure doorways, stair turns, and elevator depth before delivery—this is a substantial 3-seater.
+- Measure doorways, stair turns, and elevator depth before delivery because this is still a substantial 3-seater.

 FAQs